 Once a visitor has found your app through the app store, you need to convert visitors to users by convincing the visitor to download your app.
-The visual elements of your app are important because they are the first thing that people see when they view your app on iTunes or Google Play.
+The visual elements of your app are the first thing that people see when they view your app on iTunes or Google Play.
 Many times you only have a second or two to catch their attention and convince a visitor to become an user.

-So your visual elements have to look amazing and quickly convey important information about your app.
-This lesson will show you examples of excellent visuals, how to figure out what to use for your app and how to test your designs.
+Your visual elements have to look amazing and quickly convey important information about your app.
+This lesson will show you examples of excellent visuals, how to figure out what to use for your app, and how to test your designs.

 The Characteristics Of A Good Icon